+- At least eight characters

+- Includes lowercase and uppercase letters

+- Includes numbers

-A secure password has at least eight characters, consists of lowercase and uppercase letters, including at least one special character, one digit and one character.
-Furthermore, it cannot be one of the last thirteen passwords used on this user account.
+- Includes at least one special character e.g. ,! @ # ?] - Cannot be one of the last thirteen passwords used on this user account.

+NOTE!
 If you are trying to set a password that does not meet the criteria, a red frame around the text field will appear.